GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 In order to empirically study the impact of #delta-t on the #acr("SSL") performance, the model trained on a regular dataset has been evaluated on specific test cases.
 Each test dataset ensures to respect a lower bound #tau-doa such that $#delta-t >= #tau-doa$ for all samples.
 Also, the number of sources is fixed to $n_s = 4$ to best isolate the influence of #delta-t on the results.

+#include "figures/table_min_doa.typ"

 @fig:ssl:multi_source:experiments:doa_min_dist_hist_2 plots the distribution of #delta-t of all four test datasets.

 Performances of the pre-trained model on each scenario are summarized in @table:ssl:multi_source:experiments:min_doa.
 Although #acr("MAE") and Precision show to not being meaningfully affected by #delta-t, Accuracy and Recall improve by 6.5 and 11 points respectively across this range of scenarios.
-This observation hence confirms that samples with very low #delta-t constitute hard
+This observation hence confirms that samples with very low #delta-t constitute harder cases.

 #figure(
   image(